BennyHarv3/shortgames/_games/bodyparts.md

 of them in control of one body.
 The goal of the game is two-fold:

 1. Build or find a way to get back to your home planet, and
-2. Complete ordinary, every day challenges without being caught
+1. Complete ordinary, every day challenges without being caught

 ## Materials

-* Stack of note cards (or sheets of paper)
+* Stack of note cards or sheets of paper
-* Pens (or pencils), preferably one per player
+* One pencil or pen per player
-* One d6
+* At least one d6

 ## Character Creation

 All players are part of some alien race.
-The name of the alien race is the first letter of everyone's last meal in one word.
+The name of the alien race is the first letter of everyone's last meal in one word (for example, if the meals were lasagna, pizza, hot dogs, and steak, the race could be shlp).
 Each alien

 1. is telepathic and can communicate with the others one at a time, and
-2. is small, weak, and defenseless outside the human robot.
+1. is small, weak, and defenseless outside the human robot.

 ### Telepathy